Provengo/TechDemos/morning/README.md

 ## Useful Commands

-⚠️ NOTE: In the below listings, we assume that `provengo` is in the system's PATH variable, and that `/Users/michael/Library/CloudStorage/OneDrive-ProvengoTechnologies/tutorials/Course/Phoenix/code/morning` is the path to this directory.
+⚠️ NOTE: In the below listings, we assume that `provengo` properly installed  [https://downloads.provengo.tech/](see here)  and that the terminal is at the project's directory.

 For full documentation go to [https://docs.provengo.tech](docs.provengo.tech).